automotive-grade-linux/docs-agl/docs/sec-blueprint/08-Hardening.md

   The BPF JIT can be used to create kernel-payloads from firewall table rules.
-  This configuration for the MIPS architecture is supported in Linux 3.16 and greater and thus should only be disabled for such versions.
+  This configuration for is supported in
+  Linux 3.16 and greater and thus should only be disabled for such versions.